braingeneers/statdepth/README.md

 # Development

-To set up the development environment, run
+To set up the development environment as a Conda env, run
 ```
 conda env create --file environment.yml
 ```